tohyuting/tp/docs/DeveloperGuide.md

       Expected: An error will occur and a message will be displayed, stating that a warehouse with duplicate WAREHOUSE NAME cannot be added into the list.
 WarehouseList on GUI remain unchanged.

-### Deleting a supplier
+### Deleting a Supplier/Warehouse

-1. Deleting a supplier while all suppliers are being shown
+1. Delete command format: `delete ct/TYPE i/INDEX pd/PRODUCT_NAME`

-   1. Prerequisites: List all suppliers using the `list` command.
-Multiple suppliers in the list.
+   1. Prerequisites: List all suppliers/warehouses using the `list` command.
+At least one warehouse/supplier in the list.

-   1. Test case: `delete 1`<br>
+   1. Test case: `delete ct/s i/1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: First supplier is deleted from the list.
+Details of the deleted supplier shown in the status message.

    1. Test case: `delete 0`<br>
       Expected: No supplier is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.

 ### Updating a Product in a Supplier/Warehouse